 If you maintain a regular mindfulness practice, you will likely see the effects seep into your social life.
 You might find it easier to navigate social situations because you can feel more grounded when meeting new people.

 It’s important to note that mindfulness is not a cure-all.
 It can be difficult to fully focus on the moment when you are experiencing anxious feelings.
-However as you practice engaging more positively in conversations, building rapport, and contributing when you can, then mindfulnesss can be a valuable tool in your mental health toolbox.
+However, as you practise engaging more positively in conversations, building rapport, and contributing when you can, then mindfulness can be a valuable tool in your mental health toolbox.
 A dedicated mindfulness practice is not necessarily for everyone, but most people can benefit from being more present in their day-to-day lives.

 Video from Private Therapy Clinic about Mindfulness and SA